mauriceqch/geo_dist/README.md

 # Software
 * Written by Dong Tian @ MERL
 * Modified by Maurice Quach @ L2S

-This software is written to compute geometric distrotions in a point cloud, including point-to-point and point-to-plane.
+This software is written to compute geometric distortions in a point cloud, including point-to-point and point-to-plane.

 # Modifications